sasmaq/files_watermark/doc/tasks.md

   selection, copy, search, or screen-reader access.
 That is a possible WCAG / EN 301 549 problem for a document-management product, so the setting is off by default and the form states the cost at the moment an admin switches it on
-- [x] Rebuild leg is **TCPDF, not Ghostscript** — already a dependency, keeps the write path in-process, and reuses the page-geometry handling the app already had
+- [x] Rebuild leg is the **PDF library, not Ghostscript** — already a dependency, keeps the write path in-process, and reuses the page-geometry handling the app already had.
+Was TCPDF, now tc-lib-pdf; the argument is unchanged either way
 - [x] Page → bitmap via **`pdftoppm` from poppler-utils**: in RHEL 9 AppStream, so no EPEL and no Ghostscript, and its `-r <dpi> -f N -l N -singlefile` invocation gives the page-at-a-time streaming the memory cap needs